Can a crystal be the ground state of a Bose system?: Physical consequences

 The inert elements were investigated mainly at $T\gsim T_{3}$.
 The number of experiments at $T\ll T_{3}$ is much less.
-In the last ones the crystals, being in equilibrium with their vapors, were studied at $T\geq 1\,K$ \cite{rab}. \textit{We assume that the state of underliquid was not obtained earlier because the conditions hampering the crystallization were not created.} Therefore, a gas or liquid turned into a crystal, rather than into an underliquid.
+In the last ones the crystals, being in equilibrium with their vapors, were studied at $T\geq 1\,K$ \cite{pavese,rab}. \textit{We assume that the underliquid state was not obtained earlier because the conditions hampering the crystallization were not created.} Therefore, a gas or liquid turned into a crystal, rather than into an underliquid.
 Moreover, the underliquid state was considered impossible and was not sought.

+Why do the liquids in the Nature crystallize at the cooling, though the crystal corresponds to a highly excited state of a system?
+Mathematically, this is related to the fulfillment of condition (\ref{ee-clc}) for the liquid--crystal transition.
+The possible physical explanation is as follows: at the cooling of a liquid down to some temperature, the microcrystals arising as fluctuations become stable.
+And the visual reason is that the system falls into the local energy minimum corresponding to a crystal (see Fig. 1).
+As a result, the liquid crystallizes, and we obtain a crystal with some number of quasiparticles.
+In this case, the cooling of the crystal means a decrease in the number of quasiparticles introduced relative to GS of a crystal.

 We note also that, at the strong supercooling, the viscosity of some liquids increases sharply, and they transit into a glass-like state.
-The atoms of inert gases are spherically symmetric (except for hydrogen which forms molecules $H_{2}$) and, therefore, should not turn into a glass at the supercooling, as we understand it.
-According to the above analysis, at $T\lsim 0.1T_{c}$ the liquids consisting of inert elements have to be similar to He II, i.e., they should contain a condensate of atoms with zero momentum and should be superfluid.
+However, the atoms of inert gases are spherically symmetric (except for hydrogen which forms molecules $H_{2}$) and, therefore, should not turn into a glass at the supercooling.
+We may expect that, at $T\lsim 0.1T_{c}$, liquid inert elements have to be similar to He II, i.e., they should contain a condensate of atoms with zero momentum and should be superfluid.

 Undoubtedly, inequality (\ref{e00}) should be correct.
 Therefore, the region of underliquid must exist, and the task is to enter this region in experiments.